Applicants & Licensees / Bylaws and Ordinances

 Learn more about the various bylaws and ordinances that municipalities can enact to govern or limit Medical Marijuana Treatment Centers (MTCs) and Marijuana Establishments (MEs) in their communities.

-These bylaws and ordinances may not be “unreasonably impracticable,” meaning that local laws cannot be made so difficult to comply with that they would subject licensees to unreasonable risk, or require such a high investment of risk, money, time or any other resource or asset, that a reasonably prudent business person would not operate an ME.
+Massachusetts law allows—but does not require—municipalities to pass bylaws and ordinances governing the time, place, and manner of MEs and MTCs, including cultivators, retailers, manufacturers, testing labs, and businesses dealing with marijuana accessories.
+These bylaws and ordinances shall not be “unreasonably impracticable,” meaning that local laws cannot impose requirements subjecting licensees to unreasonable risk, or require such a high investment of money, time or any other resource or asset, that a reasonably prudent businessperson would decide not to operate an ME or MTC.

 Alternatively, a municipality may determine a proposed marijuana-related use falls under an existing use authorized by its bylaws or ordinances.